andrevlima/economic-calendar-api/README.md

 After just clone this repository you can copy that just right away to your PHP server.
-You can use XAMPP for example for this: [https://www.apachefriends.org/download.html](https://www.apachefriends.org/download.html) or any other you prefer.
+You can use XAMPP for example for this: [https://www.apachefriends.org/download.html](https://www.apachefriends.org/download.html)
+(Put it in htdocs folder and start PHP server) or any other you prefer.

 ## How to use: